-Hearty, warming vegetable stew, perfect for those cooler nights.
-Warm and intoxicating tomato stew with potatoes, zucchini, melt-in-your-mouth bites of eggplant and edamame beans.
+Hearty, warming greek vegetable stew, perfect for those cooler nights.
+Warm and intoxicating tomato stew with potatoes, zucchini, melt-in-your-mouth bites of eggplant, zucchini and potatoes.
 Usually served with your favourite loaf of bread, ripped through and dunked generously into the delectable sauce.

 This stew traditionally consists of aubergines, zucchini, yellow potatoes, okra and beans.
-The vegetables in Southern Greece, all frequent every farmer’s vegetable yield in summer.
-Each summer ochre, eggplant, and zucchini make an an-ever prevalent presence in seasonal cuisine.
+The vegetable yield in Southern Greece during summer is phenomenal with ochre, eggplant, and zucchini an-ever prevalent presence in their seasonal cuisine.

-The dish came into being as the last of the yield of the summer crops – in autumn were all cooked together to make a wholesome filling dish for the family.
+This dish traditionally came into being as the last of the yield of the summer crops – in autumn were all cooked together to make a wholesome filling dish for the family.

 Its traditional name is ‘Καπαμα’ , pronounced ‘ka-pa-ma’.